AzugBe/azugbe.github.io/index.md

 ## Upcoming events

+**2020-02-12 - Application autoscaling, Log Analytics & a world without passwords!**
+An evening packed with topics people tend to forget about - Application autoscaling, gain insights in your enviroments with Azure Log Analytics and building secure solutions without passwords!
+[Register here!](https://www.azug.be/events/2020/02/12/log-analytics-world-without-passwords-and-app-autoscaling){: .btn .btn--success}
+{: .notice--info}

 **2019-12-13 & 14 - CloudBrew 2019** - Two days of Azure, beers and networking!
 [More info](https://www.cloudbrew.be/){: .btn .btn--success}
 {: .notice--info}